spryker/spryker-docs/docs/scos/user/intro-to-spryker/contribute-to-the-documentation/install-recommended-extensions.md

     link: docs/scos/user/intro-to-spryker/contribute-to-the-documentation/markdown-syntax.html
 ---

-We have a list of recommended VS Code extensions that our team for writing and reviewing documentation:
+We have a list of recommended VS Code extensions that our team uses for writing and reviewing documentation:
 * *Grammarly*: Checks your grammar, spelling, and punctuation in real-time as you write.
 * *Vale*: Customizable linter that checks for style and grammar issues in Markdown and other supported files.
 * *Markdown Shortcuts*: Provides shortcuts for formatting Markdown text.